ootbingo/bingo/README.md

 ## Development

-Browser have restricted local development, so loading files from HTML no longer works.
+Browsers have restricted local development, so opening local HTML files no longer works properly.
 For easy development, there is a server that will staticly host your files.
 You will need to install [Node](https://nodejs.org) to run it

 ```